Gontx/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

 ## Add Authentification
-Add API key, token and Trello board id to auth.py file in repository root directory
+Add API key, token and Trello board id .env file

 ## Running the App